Low Tatra National Park - the largest natural park in Slovakia with well preserved ecosystems

 1805 m EASL, massif is covered with limestone rock towers and many caves.

-Velky Krivan - the highest peak of the Small Fatra mountains
+Velky Krivan - the highest peak of the Mala Fatra Mountains

-Velky Krivan (1 708 m EASL), also reffered to as Velky Fatransky Krivan, is located on the main ridge of Small Fatra.
+Velky Krivan (1,708 m EASL), also Velky Fatransky Krivan, is located on the main ridge of Small Fatra.
 This meadowy mountain peak reaches above the upper limit extension of mountain pine and offers an excellent circular view.

 The copper mining town acquired its present look in the Late Middle Ages.
-Most of the historical monuments are concentrated near main SNP Square.
+Most of the historical monuments concentrate near SNP Square.